Dyalog/ride/docs/protocol.md

 Like with autocompletion, `token` is used to correlate requests and responses, and there is no guarantee that they will arrive in the same order, if ever.

+:red_circle: The interpreter doesn't support these

+:red_circle: RIDE sends `GetValueTip`-s but doesn't process the responses.

 #Language bar
 RIDE can request information about the language bar with
 <a name=GetLanguageBar></a>